 This strikes the perfect balance, effectively exfoliating any oily spots, without stripping the normal or dry areas of our complexion.
-Credit a combo of gentle exfoliants—fruit extracts plus glycolic and lactic acid—that smooth out the texture and even out the tone of your skin.
-On the flip side, hyaluronic acid and ceramides add and lock in hydration.
-All that in a vegan, cruelty-free formula, free of a long list of questionable ingredients.
-We’re also big fans of the consistency, which transforms from a silky lotion to creamy foam as you mix it with water.
+Credit a combo of gentle exfoliants—tamarind extract, tea tree oil, plus salicylic acid —that smooth out the texture and even out the tone of your skin.
+On the flip side, African black soap and shea butter lock in hydration.
+All that in a cruelty-free formula, free of a long list of questionable ingredients.